 April 18th, 2019

-When we build phylogenetic trees, we often use the sequences of certain genes as the basis for our tree.
-They are the direct substrate of evolution so that makes sense, but practically often too abstract to be helpful.
+When building phylogenetic trees, often the sequences of certain genes serve as the basis for the tree.
+They are the direct substrate of evolution, which makes sense, but often are too abstract to be helpful.

-Let’s say for example, that you have a patient infected with a novel pathogen.
-You can identify that pathogen and place it somewhere in the bacterial taxonomy, but unfortunately, none of the treatments that you usually use for closely related species show any effect against this one.
+Let’s say for example, that there’s a patient infected with a novel pathogen.
+The identity of the pathogen can be found and place it somewhere in the bacterial taxonomy, but unfortunately, none of the treatments available for closely related species show any effect against this one.
 How come?
-Just because two organisms are closely related does not necessarily mean that they are similar in their phenotype.
-So a tree that groups organisms based on their actual in vivo similarity would be much more helpful here.
+Just because two organisms are closely related does not necessarily mean that they are similar phenotypically.
+Therefore, a tree that groups organisms based on their actual in vivo similarity would be much more helpful here.
 There are such trees built on phenotypic characteristics but unfortunately the choice of what characteristics to look at is not trivial and always situation-dependent.
-They can also
+Additionally, They can

 be considered quite arbitrary1.
-What’s needed would be something that is
+What’s the solution?
+A tree that’s

-exhaustive, clearly defined, and reproducible, but also more meaningful than just a DNA sequence.
+exhaustive, clearly defined, and reproducible, but also is more meaningful than just a DNA sequence.
 And they did it [3]!

-In this paper, I’m going to do something slightly similar.
-Not on bacteria, but on plants though.
-I know, disapointing, but I’ll find a similarly fascinating reason why that’s important soon.
-So, to summarize: I want to build a phylogenetic tree on plant species not based on their genetic sequence but on the functions that this plant is able to execute.
+This paper is similar to the dilemma previously described except it focuses on plants as opposed to of bacteria.
+To summarize, the purpose of this study is to build a phylogenetic tree for plant species, based not on their genetic sequence, but instead on the functions executed by the plants.

 The Gene Ontology

-Historically, the function/role that a gene plays in an organism has always been described in natural language, however the researcher characterizing that gene deemed best.
-While this is nice to read, it is not very useful if you want to do computation on it, as computers are (still) horrible at understanding natural language and determining the structure in meaning behind the words.
-Additionally, different people will describe the same thing with different words, which has the potential for misunderstanding.
+Historically, the function or role a gene plays in an organism is described in natural language, however the researcher characterizing that gene deemed best.
+While this is nice to read, it is not useful for computational analysis , as computers struggle with understanding natural language and the underlying connotation.
+Since different people describe the same thing with different words, the potential for misunderstanding amplifies.

-Ontologies try to alleviate these problems by providing a strictly organized and controlled vocabulary and defined relationships between the terms, so that the same statement always means the same thing, no matter the context or the author.
-Additionally, ontologies can be understood by computers if all relationships and terms are clearly defined.
+Ontologies try to alleviate these problems by providing strictly organized and controlled vocabulary and clarifies the relation between terms, to control for a statement’s meaning regarless of the context or author.
+Additionally, computers can understand clearly defined relationships and terms with proper use of ontologies..

-The Gene Ontology is such an ontology that describes genes by the properties of their product.
-In our case these gene products are proteins, and they can be characterized in three different aspects:
+The Gene Ontology is an ontology describing genes by the properties of their product.
+For this paper, gene products are proteins and are characterized in three different aspects:

-• What biological processes is this protein part of? (e.g. photosynthesis or autophagy)
+What biological processes is this protein part of? (e.g. photosynthesis or autophagy)

-• What molecular functions does the protein carry out? (e.g. ethylene binding or RNA ligation)
+What molecular functions does the protein carry out? (e.g. ethylene binding or RNA ligation)

-• What cellular component is the protein active at? (e.g. outer membrane or nucleus)
+What cellular component is the protein active at? (e.g. outer membrane or nucleus)

-Within each of these aspects, the Gene Ontology defines a huge number of terms (2,675,070 in total), that range from very general to very specific:
+Within each of these aspects, the Gene Ontology defines a huge number of terms (2,675,070 in total), ranging from both extremes of the spectrum: very general to very specific:

 When proteins are annotated with these terms instead of just natural language, we can now computationally answer some interesting questions, such as:

-• How similar in function is protein A to protein B?
-(One answer would be: How many steps in the GO graph do I need from term A to B?
-The fewer steps, the more similar the function)
+• How similar are the functions of protein A compared to protein B?
+How many steps in the GO graph is required from A to B?
+(The fewer steps indicates more similarity between the functions)

-• If protein A is involved in Biological Process XYZ, what other proteins are involved in that same process?
+• If protein A is involved in Biological Process X, what other proteins are involved in that same process?

+The Gene Ontology is quite well established in the field, so you will find GO annotations for almost all relevant UniProt entries or use dedicated tools like AmiGO or QuickGO to examine a protein of interest

 Data